Women’s Day 2022 focuses on climate action: A look at history & significance of the day

 In the context of climate change, gender equality is of paramount importance.
 On this year’s International Women's Day, women and girls leading the climate change adaptation and response operations and solutions will be honoured for their leadership and contribution.

-Additionally, internationalwomensday.com states that the campaign theme for IWD 2022 is ‘#BreakTheBias’ that tends to promote a gender-equal world.
+Additionally, International Women's Day states that the campaign theme for IWD 2022 is ‘#BreakTheBias’ that tends to promote a gender-equal world.
 The campaign is aimed at promoting a world that is free of bias and stereotypes, a world that is diverse, equitable, and inclusive, where difference is valued and celebrated.

 History and significance of IWD